 Budget & Tips

 Thailand's hotel clientele can be divided into several categories: on the one hand, foreign tourists - bearing in mind that Westerners and Asians do not express the same needs - and on the other, locals who travel to their country for professional reasons or vacations, just like Europeans.
-Of course, not all these travelers have the same budget, nor are they looking for the same type of accommodation.
+All these travelers obviously have different budgets and require different types of accommodation.
 Asian customers account for around 60% of foreign tourism to Thailand.
-They include Japanese, Koreans, Malaysians, Chinese, Singaporeans and Taiwanese.
-Here is a general classification of hotel establishments:
+The majority are Japanese, Korean, Malaysian, Chinese, Singaporean and Taiwanese.

 Low-end.
-From 200 to 900 B, ventilation or air-conditioning; shower with hot water.
+From 200 to 1,000 B, ventilation or air-conditioning; shower with hot water.
 These are often mini-hotels, mostly in the provinces, with comfortable rooms, but small in size, simple in decoration and not necessarily including breakfast.
-Lower-end hotels with mainly local clientele are not recommended for foreign tourists, due to their lack of comfort or upkeep.
+Low-end hotels with mainly local clientele are not recommended for foreign tourists, due to their lack of comfort or upkeep.

 Mid-range.
 From 1,000 to 1,900 B; air-conditioned; private shower (hot water); minibar; cable TV (some international channels); restaurant or coffee-shop available.
 In this category, some opulent hotels catering to Asian businessmen - of fairly old construction and usually run by local Chinese families - offer Westerners an advantageous option thanks to their relative comfort and reasonable rates.
 These establishments can be found in all the country's cities of any commercial importance.